Sickle cell diseaseSickle cell anemia

 Sickle cell disease is a genetic disorder.
 People who have sickle cell disease are born with two sickle cell genes, one from each parent.
 If one normal hemoglobin gene and one sickle cell gene are inherited, a person will have sickle cell trait.
 People who have sickle cell trait do not develop sickle cell disease, but they are "carriers" who can pass the abnormal gene on to their children.

 Complications of Sickle Cell Disease

-Sickle cell disease can block the flow of blood in arteries in many parts of the body, causing many complications.
+Sickle cell disease can block the flow of blood in small arteries in many parts of the body, causing many complications.
 The hallmark of sickle cell disease is the sickle cell crisis, which causes sudden attacks of severe pain.
-An infection or by blockage of blood vessels in the lungs can trigger acute chest syndrome, another common and serious occurrence.
+An infection or blockage of blood vessels in the lungs can trigger acute chest syndrome, another common and serious occurrence.
 Additional medical complications include:

 - Pulmonary hypertension (increased pressure in the arteries of the lungs)

 - Kidney problems

 - Liver problems

 - Bone and joint problems

 - Leg sores and ulcers